R.I. Bong Air Force Base: Displaced people

-For a variety of reasons, the families were unable to return to their property following the base was aborted and the land was deemed as governmental surplus.
+For a variety of reasons, the families were unable to return to their property following the base's cancellation, and the land was deemed as governmental surplus.
 14 million cubic yards of rich farming soil was stripped away by the air base project, making 2,000 acres of prime agricultural land useless for farming after the cancellation of the air base.

+Lost cemetery

 A 1/4-acre pioneer cemetery on the 40 acre Gill farm dating back to 1887 was reinterred in June 1958 by Earl Spencer.
 Officials expected to move eight marked graves and possible additional unmarked graves.
 Lois Stein conducted the research of the graveyard.

 Nine graves were marked, though a total of 22 bodies would be moved.
 W. Eddy, Patrick Patterson and one additional body were transferred to Salem Mound Cemetery in Silver Lake.
-Nineteen others were moved to the Forest Home cemetery in Milwaukee, including Walter Reynolds, Suky Reynolds, Caroline Benson, Jane C. Benson and Roby Sheldon.
-All of the identifiable graves dated back to the mid 19th-century.
-The cemetery sat off of the southeast corner of former County Trunk LM and Brighton Road at 42°37′32.5″N 88°8′56.3″W (42.625686, -88.148983), between the runway and taxiway just south of the operational apron near a present-day storm sewer.
+Nineteen other decedents were moved to the Forest Home cemetery in Milwaukee, including Walter Reynolds, Suky Reynolds, Caroline Benson, Jane C. Benson and Roby Sheldon.
+All identifiable graves dated back to the mid-19th century.

+The cemetery sat off of the southeast corner of former County Trunk LM and Brighton Road at 42°37′32.5″N 88°8′56.3″W (42.625686, -88.148983), between the runway and taxiway just south of the operational apron.
+The abandoned air base's runway 8 ft diameter storm sewer presently runs through the site of the cemetery.

+Relocated pioneer cabin

-A log cabin built in 1855 by Matt Wallrich was discovered when bulldozers came to raze structures for the runway.
+A log cabin built in 1845 by Matt Wallrich was discovered when bulldozers came to raze structures for the runway.
 The cabin was hidden inside of 20th-century cladding.
 It was dismantled piece by piece and reassembled by Seabee Unit 9-46 and the Kenosha Historical Society and moved to a park in nearby Silver Lake.
 The years were not kind to the structure.
 Vandals, fire and rot eventually deteriorated the cabin to the point that it had to be torn down 35 years after it was saved.
 Some of the timbers and the plaque were moved back to Brighton and placed near the ball diamond at Wack Park.
 Today the plaque is attached to a stone, the old wooden timbers long since having rotted away.